tud-sumo/tud_sumo/README.md

 # TU Delft SUMO Wrapper

-Python SUMO wrapper, using traci, written for the AIM Lab at TU Delft by Callum Evans.
+Python SUMO wrapper, using traci, written for the DIAMoND Lab at TU Delft by Callum Evans.
 Usage and output examples can be found in the `tud_sumo/examples` directory.

 ![Header - Delft](https://i.imgur.com/dYrHOPY.png)